benmellin/FeedForward-NN-Projects/README.md

 - The goal of this project is to create a convolutional neural network autoencoder for the CIFAR10 dataset, with a pre-specified architecture.
 - Here is a link to the dataset: https://www.cs.toronto.edu/~kriz/cifar.html.
 - I use the pytorch library for the implementation of this project.
-- This is my unique solution to a project created for Mike X Cohen's "A Deep Understanding of Deep Learning" class
+- This is my unique solution to a project created for Mike X Cohen's "A Deep Understanding of Deep Learning" class.
 - Much of the code is adapted from this course.
 - Images that have been pushed through the autoencoder can be seen at the bottom of the file.
 - To best preserve the integrity of this notebook, I've attached the link below instead of posting it here directly: